-Hin Ta and Hin Yai, some fascinating rock formations on Koh Samui’s south coast, have been a source of mirth and wonder on the island since they were discovered by the locals many years ago.
-Art often imitates Nature, but less common is Nature imitating Art, especially the Art of the Ribald.
-But in Thailand anything is possible and these rocks, known as Grandpa (Ta) and Grandma (Yai), look, respectively, like male and female genitalia.
+Hin Ta and Hin Yai are the highlights of some fascinating rock formations at the southern end of Lamai Beach on Koh Samui.
+They've been a source of giggles and wonder on the island since they were discovered by the locals many years ago.
+Known as Grandpa (Ta) and Grandma (Yai), the rocks look, respectively, like male and female genitalia.

 Set on the rocky coastline between Lamai and Hua Thanon, Hin Ta and Hin Yai raise indulgent chuckles or embarrassed titters from those who go to see them.
 This unusual and titillating sight has, naturally, given rise to a legend explaining how the rocks came into being.

 - Ko Tao & Ko Nang Yuan Snorkeling Tour

 - Jungle Adventure

 - Sea Kayaking at Ang Thong Marine Park

 - Temples & City Tour